smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 TEXT('SMA LSAM virtual device for Operator Replay')
 ```
 :::tip
-IBM recommends using the IBM i/ naming convention, QPADEVxxxx, for naming virtual device descriptions, where xxxx are alphanumeric characters from 0000 to ZZZZ.
-In
-the example above the device parameter conforming to this rule would be:DEVD(QPADEV0001)
+IBM recommends using the IBM i naming convention, QPADEVxxxx, for naming virtual device descriptions, where xxxx are alphanumeric characters from 0000 to ZZZZ.
+In the example above the device parameter conforming to this rule would be: DEVD(QPADEV0001)

 This approach makes it easier to manage virtual devices, and it also enables the system to be easily switched back and forth between allowing or disabling virtual devices.
 However, as shown in the example above, a user-defined name may be used for one or more virtual devices.
 :::